Top Spots to Celebrate the Fourth

 Best view: Go early and stake out a bench, or bring a blanket and find a spot in Chandler Hovey Park to watch the lights over Marblehead Light Tower.
 Or settle in on a patch of grass at Fort Sewall or Crocker Park.

-Celebrate all day: Sample local fare and watch the free Fourth of July Boat Parade in Murrells Inlet.
+Celebrate all day: Sample local fare and watch the free Fourth of July Boat Parade in Murrells Inlet on July 2nd.

 Showtime: At dusk, various piers will launch fireworks that can be seen anywhere on the beach.